 A – This is for acceptance, a fundamental part of emotion regulation.
 By noticing, acknowledging, and accepting emotions as they come up for us, we are honoring that these emotions are normal – and deciding whether to act on them.
 When we struggle with our emotions and try to make them disappear, this creates problems – acceptance is a much healthier way of handling these strong and understandable emotions.

 B – This is for balancing emotions – and knowing how to manage triggering or upsetting situations.
-This can take some practice, but the key is being able to take stock of the emotion we are feeling, and decide on what behaviour is the best course of action – rather than just going with whatever we feel.
-Often our emotions will be telling us to escalate a situation, when in reality we might be much better off taking a step back to cool off.
+This can take some practice, but the key is being able to take stock of the emotion we are feeling and decide on what behavior is the best course of action – rather than just going with whatever we feel.
+Often our emotions will be telling us to escalate a situation when in reality we might be much better off taking a step back to cool off.

 The more we can practice emotion regulation, the more choice we have in our relationships and the better chance we have of having our needs met – and of our relationships lasting long term.
 The best thing about emotional regulation is that the benefits are almost instantaneous – and the improvements we see in our relationships help us to make it permanent.

 A professional writer with over a decade of incessant writing skills.
 Her topics of interest and expertise range from health, nutrition and psychology.